 Tyr SMS Gateway

-Net-SMPP library can be used to make SMPP requests using Perl.
-This library's higher-level functions can be used to synchronously submit SMS to an SMS gateway or SMSC.
+node-smpp library can be used to make SMPP requests using Node.js.
+This library can be used to submit SMS to an SMS gateway or SMSC.

 SMPP requirements and resources